 Exceptions or modifications to departmental requirements may be requested via a CIS Petition form to the Undergraduate Education Committee.
-It is expected that you will have discussed the matter with a CIS faculty advisor before filing the petition.
+It is expected that you will have discussed the matter with a CIS advisor before filing the petition.

-Students with appropriate background who have consulted with a CIS faculty advisor may submit a CIS Prerequisite Override Request form to the Undergraduate Education Committee to register for a particular course.
+Students with appropriate background who have consulted with a CIS advisor may submit a CIS Prerequisite Override Request form to the Undergraduate Education Committee to register for a particular course.